 Poland is a member of:

-- Schengen Area, which includes 26 European states.
-This means that whoever enters Poland may freely travel around all the member states: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Holland, Greece, Spain, Lithuania, Luxembourg, Latvia, Malta, Portugal, Slovakia, Slovenia, Sweden, Hungary and Italy, as well as three states from outside the Union: Island, Norway and Switzerland.
+- Schengen Area, which includes 27 European states.
+This means that whoever enters Poland may freely travel around all the member states: Austria, Belgium, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Spain, Lithuania, Luxembourg, Latvia, Malta, the Netherlands, Portugal, Slovakia, Slovenia, Sweden, Hungary and Italy, as well as four states from outside the Union: Island, Liechtenstein, Norway and Switzerland.

 European Higher Education Area – European integration